Lèse-majesté: Belarus

-On 28 October 2021, Belgium's Constitutional Court ruled that a law dating from 1847 which penalised insulting the monarch with a fine or imprisonment violates the right to freedom of expression as guaranteed under the Belgian Constitution as well as the European Convention on Human Rights.
-A proposal to repeal the 1847 law will be made in Parliament.

 Denmark

-In Denmark, the monarch is protected by the usual libel paragraph (§ 267 of the Danish Penal Code which allows for up to four months of imprisonment), but §115 allows for doubling of the usual punishment when the reigning monarch is target of the libel.
+In Denmark, its monarchy is protected by the usual libel paragraph (§267 of the Danish Penal Code which allows for up to four months of imprisonment), but §115 allows for doubling of the usual punishment when the reigning monarch is target of the libel.
 When a queen consort, queen dowager or the crown prince is the target, the punishment may be increased by 50%.
 There are no historical records of §115 having ever been used, but in March 2011, Greenpeace activists who unfurled a banner at a dinner at the 2009 United Nations Climate Change Conference were charged under this section.
-They received minor sentences for other crimes, but were acquitted of the charge relating to the monarch.
+They were acquitted of the charge relating to the monarch but received minor sentences for other crimes.